rajesh-karavadi/devops/kubernates.md

 **Answer** Use anti-affinity rules.

 ##### 6. What Are Affinity Rules in Kubernetes?
-**Answer** Affinity rules in Kubernetes are scheduling rules that control how Pods are placed on nodes based on certain conditions.

-They help ensure:
-* Pods run together or separately
-* Pods are placed on specific types of nodes
-* You optimize for performance, fault tolerance, or cost
+**Answer** Affinity rules control pod placement for performance, fault tolerance, or cost:

 | Type                  | Description                                                                     |
 | --------------------- | ------------------------------------------------------------------------------- |